jeremybmerrill/scotuslm/README.md

 - Topics: allow multiple topics to be set, e.g. a document-level topic and a paragraph level topic (so a paragraph that involves habeas will involve habeas, even if the document is about federalism.)

 Specific:
-- Tokenize on words, punctuation, word end. (treating punctuation like a word) (Oh shit, do I have one token for both begin and end of a sentence -- ""?)
 - Experiment with TFIDF variants in similarity.
 - Make topicality smarter: look at a word's children to see if they are highly topical, if so, favor the original word.
 - LanguageModel indexes on a combo of word and POS?
 So "REFuse" and "reFUSE" are diff words. (tuples are hashable.)
 (Language model on parts of speech; once a structure is generated, fill it in with words based on frequency, previous words, topic, etc.)
 - Find a simple NLTK parser in order to guarantee parseable output.
 - Improve backoff.
 "Stupid backoff", smoothing (Keyser-Ney?)
-[Do this later: My problem isn't recall, it's precision.
-Instead, I should work on getting rid of ungrammatical sentences.]
+- Write sonnets and haikus from lines from Scalia.

+V. Specific:
+Create random tree generator from PCFG.
+(Figure out how to train PCFG on scotus corpus?)

 ####Known Issues:
 - Everything!